wilsonmar/oss-perf/elk-install-aws.md

   * AWS's service does not consume credits companies accumulate.

+  * AWS does not provide a selection of region, which may cause some latency.

   * AWS's services uses a back version of Elasticsearch, such as 1.5 when version 2.0 is available.
     This is important for those who don't want to miss out on those bug fixes and shiny new feature releases.